i-mainnet/go-imn/README.md

 This is default behavior in non-linux environment, e.g. in MacOS X.

-## Join the Metadium Mainnet or Testnet
+## Join the IMN Mainnet or Testnet

-One can use the following command lines to join the Metadium networks.
-Note that the default RPC port for `gmet` is 8588, and p2p port is 8589.
-As with `geth`, if `--datadir` is missing, ~/.metadium is the data directory.
+One can use the following command lines to join the IMN networks.
+Note that the default RPC port for `gimn` is 8588, and p2p port is 8589.
+As with `geth`, if `--datadir` is missing, ~/.imn is the data directory.

-### Metadium Mainnet
+### IMN Mainnet

-    gmet --syncmode full --datadir {data_folder} --rpc --rpcaddr 0.0.0.0
+    gimn --syncmode full --datadir {data_folder} --rpc --rpcaddr 0.0.0.0

-### Metadium Testnet
+### IMN Testnet

-    gmet --testnet</b> --syncmode full --datadir {data_folder} --rpc --rpcaddr 0.0.0.0
+    gimn --testnet</b> --syncmode full --datadir {data_folder} --rpc --rpcaddr 0.0.0.0

 ## Setting Up a New Network

-One can use `gmet.sh` script to make setup process a little easier. `gmet.sh` assumes metadium data directory to be `/opt/<node-name>`
+One can use `gimn.sh` script to make setup process a little easier. `gimn.sh` assumes imn data directory to be `/opt/<node-name>`

 ### Initial Network

 First create data directory in `/opt/`, say `/opt/meta`.
-Then, unpack metadium.tar.gz in the directory.
+Then, unpack IMN.tar.gz in the directory.

     mkdir /opt/meta
     cd /opt/meta
-    tar xvfz <dir>/metadium.tar.gz
+    tar xvfz <dir>/IMN.tar.gz

 Once initial members / accounts and nodes are determined (at least one member / account and node are required), create a configuration file using `conf/config.json.example` as a template, say `config.json`.
 A member designated as `bootnode` has a special meaning.
 Only that account can create the governance contracts, and only that node is allowed to generate blocks before governance contracts are established.
 These are recorded in the genesis block as the `coinbase` and the last 64 bytes of the `extraData`.

 #### Account and Node IDs

 One can reuse existing accounts and nodes.
 Account files are in `keystore` directory, and `geth/nodekey` is the node key / id file.
-Or one can use `gmet` to create accounts and node keys, and copy them to data directory.
+Or one can use `gimn` to create accounts and node keys, and copy them to data directory.

 To create a new account file, run the following.

-    bin/gmet metadium new-account --out <account-file-name>
+    bin/gimn imn new-account --out <account-file-name>

 To create a new node key,

-    bin/gmet metadium new-nodekey --out <node-key-file-name>
+    bin/gimn imn new-nodekey --out <node-key-file-name>

 To get node id, which is the public key of a `nodekey`.

-    bin/gmet metadium nodeid <node-key-file-name>
+    bin/gimn imn nodeid <node-key-file-name>

 `idv5` is the one that should be used in config.json file.